vsbuffalo/scythe/README.md

 ## Is there a paper about Scythe?

 I am currently writing a paper on Scythe's methods.
-In my preliminary testing, Scythe has fewew false positives and false negatives than it competitors.
+In my preliminary testing, Scythe has fewer false positives and false negatives than it competitors.